 BIOL 301L Cell & Molecular Biology Projects Laboratory (1): Investigation-based laboratories designed for student research experience.
-Projects focus on methods of modern cell biology and draw from techniques learned in Research Processes in Biology (BIOL 276).
+Projects focus on methods of modern cell biology and draw from techniques learned in General Biology Labs.
 Two to four weeks devoted to demonstration laboratories and the remaining laboratory time dedicated to the development and execution of the discipline-related project.
 To be taken concurrently with BIOL 301.
 Meets for a three-hour time period once per week.
-Prerequisite: BIOL 276